pulumi/pulumi-package-publisher/README.md

 Ensure the following tools are installed:

 - Pulumi CLI
+- pulumictl
 - Go
 - Node.js
 - Python
 - Java (and Gradle)

+It's expected that the repository is checked out.

 Set the following environment variables in your Workflow and your GitHub Action secrets: